Seneca-ICTOER/OSM620v1/docs/Labs/lab6.md

 6. Keep this VM up!
 Minimize and move on to the next Investigation.

 Congratulations!
 You now have a NAT router VM that uses minimal resources.

+> Note: After this lab, whenever you have other Windows VMs turned on, turn this one on first.
+(You don't need to log into it, just let it do its thing.)

 ## Investigation 2: Create srv3 VM